orisai/exceptions/docs/README.md

 - context, problem and solution are always in the same order
 - only specified parts are rendered

+### Line length

-- messages longer than 80 characters (including description) are formatted into multiple lines
-    - messages which already contain newlines are respected and are not reformatted
+Messages longer than 80 characters (including description) are formatted into multiple lines, except these messages which already contain newlines.

+To change the default line length, use `$lineLength` property, `Message::$lineLength = 120;`.

 ## Exception suffix